Aias/barnsworthburning-mcp/README.md

   - Parameters:
     - `query`: The search query to look for on barnsworthburning.net

-## Example Queries for Claude
+## Example Queries

-Once the server is connected to Claude for Desktop, you can ask questions like:
+Once the server is connected to the client, you can ask questions like:

 - "Search barnsworthburning.net for 'design'"
 - "Find articles about typography on barnsworthburning.net"